manticoresoftware/manticoresearch/manual/Searching/Faceted_search.md

 `group name` is an alias given to the aggregation, the `field` value must contain the name of the attribute or expression we are faceting.

-The result set will contain an `aggregations` node with the returned facets, where `key` is the aggregated value and `doc_count` the aggregation count.
+The result set will contain an `aggregations` node with the returned facets, where `key` is the aggregated value and `doc_count` is the aggregation count.

 ``` json
     "aggregations": {